writechoiceorg/rocketlawyer/pages/api-authentication-guide.md

 ### Creating an Access Token

-Begin by generating an Access Token to authenticate the initial API requests.
+Whenever you want to start using RocketLawyer's APIs, begin by generating an Access Token to authenticate the initial API requests.
 This token is used to start a new interview and retrieve the necessary document templates, establishing a secure foundation for the session.
 To generate the Access Token, you will send a request such as the one in the example below:

 **Request:**
 ```curl